-Amount/Formula Criteria Start Up Grant £200 for 0-250 tenancies represented For groups aiming to set up as properly constituted body, the grants are for copying, postage, hire of meeting rooms, £300 for 251-500 tenancies represented telephone calls and publicity etc. Groups should fulfil a number of conditions such as representing one of our areas of £400 for 501+ tenancies represented operation, having a bank account or other recognised agency that can hold the money; that basic records are kept and that the group can demonstrate that it is developing into a properly constituted and representative body.
+For groups aiming to set up as properly constituted body, the grants are for copying, postage, hire of meeting rooms, telephone calls and publicity etc. Groups should fulfil a number of conditions such as representing one of our areas of operation, having a bank account or other recognised agency that can hold the money; that basic records are kept and that the group can demonstrate that it is developing into a properly constituted and representative body.
 To make sure this criteria is being met, we may request to have a member of staff present at their meetings.
-Annual Grant £400 + £2.30 per tenant for 0-250 tenancies represented Paid to properly constituted groups for running costs.
-Crite for payment to include: £500 + £2.30 per tenant for 251-500 tenancies represented a constitution and membership policy in place and acceptable to the RSL to ensure the group is representative the group has regular General, Public and Committee £600 + £2.30 per tenant for 501+ tenancies represented meetings that no excessive surplus exists, which is defined as more than a years' grant amount Special Grant Not usually exceeding £750.00 in any one year Applications will be considered for one off expenditure such as a conference attendance, purchase of equipment, organised excursions etc. Training Grant Not usually exceeding £750.00 in any one year Applications will be considered for attendance at training courses, seminars, conferences